elastic/terraform-provider-ec/examples/deployment_ec2_instance/README.md

 Such communication can also be done through this Terraform provider using AWS PrivateLink.

 ## Running the example
+To run the example, follow these steps:
-Build the provider using `make install` from the main folder run `terrafrom init` to initialize your terraform cli modify the `variables.tf` file to contain your aws profile and elastic cloud key. run `terraform apply` to see it work.
+1. Build the provider by running `make install` from the main folder.
+2. Run `terrafrom init` to initialize your Terraform CLI.
+3. Modify the `variables.tf` file to add your AWS profile and Elastic cloud key.
+4. Run `terraform apply` to check if it works.